microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 Successfully installed
 ```

-If the portable application is running when the user performs an upgrade, the user will be informed and given options.
+If the portable application is running when the user performs an upgrade, the user will be informed.

 ```text
 winget upgrade Microsoft.NuGet